SylphAI-Inc/AdalFlow/docs/source/tutorials/agent.rst

 It will orchestrate two components:

 - ``planner``: A ``Generator`` that works with a ``JsonOutputParser`` to parse the output format and examples of the function calls using ``FunctionExpression``.
-- ``ToolManager``: Manages a given list of tools, the finish function, and the LLM tool.
+- :class:`ToolManager<core.tool_manager.ToolManager>`: Manages a given list of tools, the finish function, and the LLM tool.
 It is responsible for parsing and executing the functions.

 Additionally, it manages `step_history` as a list of ``StepOutput`` instances for the agent's internal state.